 1. Protection Overlays

-Heritage or vegetation protection overlays will make it more difficult when dealing with the council trying to achieve your approval.
+Heritage or vegetation protection overlays, otherwise known as planning overlays will make it more difficult when dealing with the council trying to achieve your approval.

 Vegetation overlays are used to protect significant vegetation through the planning scheme.
-Vegetation includes trees, shrubs, plants, grasses and wetland vegetation and their habitats.
+Vegetation includes trees on development sites.
+Shrubs, plants, grasses and wetland vegetation and their habitats.
 It also includes native and exotic vegetation.

-It’s not to say you should never consider developing a site that has a protection overlay, all sites and situations are going to be different and will need to be evaluated on their own merits.
+That’s not to say you should never consider developing a site with a protection overlay; all sites and situations will be different and must be evaluated on their own merits.

 It’s about being aware of them so you aren’t caught off guard.